dobin/RedEdr/README.md

   * On ntdll.dll hook invocation

 * Loaded DLL's
-  * In Userspace, on process create (ETW or Kernel)
+  * On process create

 * process information:
-  * PEB
+  * PEB (on process create)

-## Requirements
+## Installation

 Use a dedicated VM for RedEdr.
-Tested on Win10 Pro.
+Tested on unlicensed (no Defender) Win10 Pro.

 Change Windows boot options to enable self-signed kernel drivers and reboot.
 As admin cmd: